Airspace- a vital resource

 CAP1616 For ACPs which began public consultation from 02/01/2018

-Airspace change proposals (ACPs)
+Airspace change proposals (ACPs) current

 Listed here are current proposals that are under consideration together with BMAA comment and final responses.
 Please follow the link to read more details